 Aside from that, the mood tracker serves as a self-care technique in which you can take some cautionary steps on your own even if the doctor is away.
 The health journal also encourages you to have an in-depth understanding of your condition.
 Your doctor will also find this very helpful in preparing or adjusting treatment options.

-CareClinic is more than just the usual health tracker app.
+CareClinic is more than just an anxiety disorder app.
 It is created to be part of your GAD journey.
 Every feature of this app makes you less worried and have a more relaxed and fruitful life ahead.
+Get started now by clicking the banner below.